tenimathew/oracle/docs/oracle-basics/15_view.md

 ```

 - When using materialized views to improve performance of transformations and aggregations, the `QUERY_REWRITE_INTEGRITY` and `QUERY_REWRITE_ENABLED` parameters must be set or the server will not be able to automatically take advantages of query rewrites.
 These parameters may be set in the pfile or spfile file if they are needed permanently.
 Later releases have them enabled by default.
+- When base tables contain large amount of data, it is expensive and time-consuming to compute the required aggregates or to compute joins between these tables.
+In such cases, queries can take minutes or even hours.
+Because materialized views contain already precomputed aggregates and joins, Oracle Database employs an extremely powerful process called query rewrite to quickly answer the query using materialized views.
+- One of the major benefits of creating and maintaining materialized views is the ability to take advantage of query rewrite, which transforms a SQL statement expressed in terms of tables or views into a statement accessing one or more materialized views that are defined on the detail tables.
+The transformation is transparent to the end user or application, requiring no intervention and no reference to the materialized view in the SQL statement.
+Because query rewrite is transparent, materialized views can be added or dropped just like indexes without invalidating the SQL in the application code.
+- When Does Oracle Rewrite a Query?
+  - A query is rewritten only when a certain number of conditions are met:
+    - Query rewrite must be enabled for the session.
+    - A materialized view must be enabled for query rewrite.
+    - The rewrite integrity level should allow the use of the materialized view.
+For example, if a materialized view is not fresh and query rewrite integrity is set to ENFORCED, then the materialized view is not used.
+    - Either all or part of the results requested by the query must be obtainable from the precomputed result stored in the materialized view or views.
+  - To test these conditions, the optimizer may depend on some of the data relationships declared by the user using constraints and dimensions, among others, hierarchies, referential integrity, and uniqueness of key data, and so on.
+- Ensuring that Query Rewrite Takes Effect:
+  - You must follow several conditions to enable query rewrite:
+  - Individual materialized views must have the `ENABLE QUERY REWRITE` clause.
+  - If this step is not completed, as described in Enabling Query Rewrite for Materialized Views, then a materialized view is never eligible for query rewrite.
+  - The session parameter `QUERY_REWRITE_ENABLED` must be set to `TRUE` (the default) or `FORCE`.
+  - Cost-based optimization must be used by setting the initialization parameter `OPTIMIZER_MODE` to `ALL_ROWS`, `FIRST_ROWS`, or `FIRST_ROWS_n`.
+  - You can use the DBMS_ADVISOR.TUNE_MVIEW procedure to optimize a CREATE MATERIALIZED VIEW statement to enable general QUERY REWRITE

 ```sql
 ALTER SESSION SET QUERY_REWRITE_INTEGRITY = TRUSTED;